 Include your review directly below the video in the same post.
 After copying the embed code of the video, just copy the text of your review.
 For the video critique, don't attach a file, just paste your text under the video.

 Advanced Video Posting Tip: try to cue the video to where it supports what you're saying by adjusting the start and stop times.

-You can do a second project worth up to 500 points.
+You can do a second project for extra credit.

 Plagiarism: The act of incorporating ideas, words, or specific substance on another, whether purchased, borrowed, or otherwise obtained, and submitting the same as one's own work to fulfill academic requirements without giving credit to the appropriate source.
 Examples of plagiarism include but are not limited to the following:

 1) Submitting work, either in part or in whole, completed by another;